starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 -   ``squashed_dict_end``, a pointer to the end of the squashed dictionary.

 The only operation that uses ``dict_accesses_start`` is the ``dict_squash()`` function.
-All other dictionary operations append to the array of dictionary access instances.
+All other dictionary operations append to the array of ``DictAccess`` instances.

 .. tested-code:: cairo library_dict_squash